creichen/amber-remix/README.md

 ## Building and running

 Make sure that the Amiga Amberstar data files are in the `data/` subdirectory.
 Their names should be in all-caps (`AMBERDEV.UDO` etc.).
+Alternatively, use the `--data` parameter to specify their location.

 To compile and run, the easiest interface is the Rust `cargo` tool:
 - `cargo run`: Map demo, allows walking through first-person dungeons
 - `cargo run song $X`: Plays the in-game song `${X}` (no looping)
 - `cargo run strings`: Dump out all text strings
 - `cargo run gfx-demo`: Shows some graphics
+- `cargo run list-pixmaps`: enumerate most in-game graphics
+- `cargo run list-palettes`: enumerate most in-game palettes, also lists their default palettes
+- `cargo run extract-pixmap <name> [palette-name]`: Extract pixmap to a png; `palette-name` must be specified for pixmaps that have no default palette

 ## Why?
 I wanted a zero-stakes project to learn the basics of Rust, and this